-Open the slide and touch .
+Open the slide and touch Options ...
 Choose Text Entry Settings and Show Key Guide.
 You can see the Korean key guide on the monitor.
 To input numbers, touch

-Touch once, and you can see the Korean key guide as below.
-To return its normal input mode, touch again.
+Press and you can see the Korean key guide as below.
+To lock to this mode, press it twice; press it again to switch back to normal entry mode.